Trivia Multiplayer is one of the templates you can select during service creation. You can use it to quickly create your own trivia multiplayer game.

 We get our questions data from the Open Trivia Database API.
 We calculate the number of questions for API calls in the Load category and questions init fragment by multiplying the MAX_ROUNDS and totalPlayers variables.

-To add a trivia category, you’ll need the category’s id.
+To add a trivia category, if it’s not already listed on the Variables panel, you’ll need to add the category’s id.
 You can view all available categories and the corresponding id’s here: https://opentdb.com/api_category.php.

 After you’ve selected the category you want to add, simply add a new CATEGORIES_ID sub-array containing the category name and id.
 You’ll also want to add the category’s name to the CATEGORIES variable, after the last SSML break.